fern4nda0/Random-Stuff/README.md

 ---

-*In debian distributions fd  is fdfind when we install it through apt so just change fd into fdfind in the code if necessary* *If you are using a debian distribution recommend to download neovim through brew because apt may install outdated neovim*
+*In debian distributions fd  is fdfind when we install it through apt so just change fd into fdfind in the code if necessary* *If you are using a debian distribution recommend to download neovim through brew because apt may install an outdated  neovim version*

 </br>